Date of Release: 13th December 2006

 After many months, we got through to persons in Kopay who had been very close to Sivakadatcham and had worked with him on educational matters.
 They said, “It was very obvious that it was the LTTE who killed him.”
 They repeated what a number of people gathered earlier from the deceased’s circles, but could not ask very directly – that the persons who came to kill were the same persons who had come to the house before.
 They added that he was shielding his school children by not sending them for LTTE activities calculated to brainwash and recruit.
 On this he had been very firm, despite speaking on LTTE platforms.
 A visitor to Kopay earlier this year raised the matter with several residents casually.
 Not only did they confirm this, they were privately very angry with the LTTE.

-leaders, Joseph Pararajasingham of Batticaloa, Vanniasingam Vigneswaran of
+Three Tamil political leaders, Joseph Pararajasingham of Batticaloa, Vanniasingam

-Trincomalee and also N. Raviraj, were shot dead on 24th December
+Vigneswaran of Trincomalee and also N. Raviraj, were shot dead on 24th

-Because of the common features and issues involved, we treat them together.
-The
+respectively.
+Because of the common features and issues involved, we treat

-day after Pararajasingham was murdered, Christmas Day, the Defence Ministry’s
+them together.
+The day after Pararajasingham was murdered, Christmas Day,

-version was contained in the title of its statement, “Tamil National Alliance
+the Defence Ministry’s version was contained in the title of its statement,

 The Government promised a thorough investigation and has announced several times that it was on the verge of arresting the murderers.
 A recent instance was 12th July when CID Deputy DIG Asoka Wijethilaka said at a press conference at the Human Rights Ministry that a positive development was around the corner and strongly hinted that the offenders would be brought to trial.
 One gathers that the Police know but are prevented from acting.
 A fuller story of these killings must begin before the November 2005 presidential election.